 - Lightshot: A light-weight software with all necessary screen capture options as well as the ability to upload them to the web.
 You can also grab a short link to the screenshots for sharing them with your friends or somewhere else.

-- WebClipper: Yet another Evernote creation which integrates into your browser as an extension.
+- WebClipper: Yet another Evernote creation that integrates into your browser as an extension.
 You can save the screenshot of almost anything you see on your browser and upload them to your Evernote account.

 - SharpShooter: A simple screenshot application for Mac with nothing special to notice but has all the basic functionalities.